Proactive Academic Counseling of Illinois

 Community

-Service providers will support the client/family in navigating and drawing resources from legal, formal and informal community systems.
+Service providers will support the client/family in navigating and drawing resources in legal, formal and informal community systems.

 Contact Proactive Academic Counseling of Illinois